firestranded/USW-Responses/responses/cheats.md

 You'll have to do this every time you close and open your world on singleplayer.

 You can now type /gamemode creative in chat to go into creative.<br />
-You can find a full list of commands at the [official wiki](https://minecraft.fandom.com/wiki/Commands).
+You can find a full list of commands on the [official wiki](https://minecraft.fandom.com/wiki/Commands).